darcipeoples/webkinz-game-bots/picnic/README.md

 <img src="./play.gif" width="320" />

 ## Features
-- Plays infinitely, restarting after each game over

 ## TODOs
+- Add ability to restart after game over
+- Make more performant somehow so it can pass hard